ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.backitup/README.md

     ``
     If you have not set up your Iobroker installation with the installer script and your user has a different name, please replace "iobroker" with your user in the command.

+8. If a Fritzbox is used as a NAS with a firmware > = 7.21, the SMB settings should be set to "3.1.1" in Backitup and the "noserverino" option should be activated.

 ### [back](#Content)
 ---

 ## Changelog

+### 2.1.4 (26.04.2021)
+* (simatec) Redesign Restore GUI
+* (simatec) small GUI Bugfix

 ### 2.1.3 (22.04.2021)
 * (simatec) Admin-Tab changed